 Since the Paraiso Teyuna campsite is busy, and usually with around 100 people resting there at a time, groups are staggered in when they leave for the Lost City.

 The overgrown nature that hugs the site gives you a feeling that you are the first to arrive and find the site.
-With our Wiwa guide we walk silently in a circle and then stand with our eyes closed before putting a leaf in the middle of the circle.
-It’s a form of offering to nature and the spirits who live here, announcing our presence.
+With our Wiwa guide, we walked silently in a circle and then stood with our eyes closed before putting a leaf in the middle of the circle.
+It’s a form of offering to nature and the spirits who live here, announcing a person’s presence.

-We wander around small stone circles of former market and meeting places, ruins of drainage systems and agricultural structures, before another stone trail takes us up to the ‘Central Axis’.
-Here was where the main houses and temples once stood, now a site of large, stacked stone terraces that you clamber up climb before turning around for the once-in-a-lifetime magnificent view over the Lost City.
+We wandered around small stone circles of former market and meeting places, ruins of drainage systems and agricultural structures before another stone trail took us up to the ‘Central Axis’.
+Here was where the main houses and temples once stood, now a site of large, stacked stone terraces that you clamber up and climb before turning around for the once-in-a-lifetime magnificent view over the Lost City.

-You have to take the same steep stone stairway back down, which requires slow and precise movement.
-It’s then time for breakfast at camp before leaving at 9am for a four-hour trek back to the Wiwa Camp (from Day 2).
-You have a chance to ease those aching muscles with a swim in the lake that runs alongside the Wiwa camp.
+You must take the same steep stone stairway back down, which requires slow and precise movement.
+It’s time for breakfast at camp before leaving at 9 am for a four-hour trek back to the Wiwa Camp (from Day 2).
+You can ease those aching muscles swimming in the lake next to the Wiwa camp.